oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Hashing Disclosures {#hashing_disclosures}

 For embedding the Disclosures in the SD-JWT, the Disclosures are hashed using the hash algorithm specified in the `_sd_alg` claim described in (#hash_function_claim).
-The resulting digest is then included in the SD-JWT payload instead of the original claim value, as described next.
+The resulting digest is then included in the SD-JWT input claim set instead of the original claim value, as described next.

 The digest MUST be taken over the US-ASCII bytes of the base64url-encoded Disclosure.
 This follows the convention in JWS [@!RFC7515] and JWE [@RFC7516].
 The bytes of the digest MUST then be base64url-encoded.